-Guilford offers courses in Chinese, French, German, Japanese, and Spanish and an academic major in French, German, and Spanish.
-The department of foreign languages is an integral part of the College’s commitment to study abroad programs, and international studies majors and concentrations.
+Guilford offers courses in French, German, Japanese, and Spanish and an academic major in French, German, and Spanish.
+The Foreign Languages Department is an integral part of the College’s commitment to study abroad programs, and international studies majors and concentrations.
 Across the campus, and indeed the nation, educators in other fields are realizing that our evolving global economy and society require an understanding of and engagement with cultures other than our own.
 Learning a language is a passport to another culture—in fact, one is hard pressed to separate the two—and just as it provides access to others, it also allows us to step outside our own culture with new insight.

 At Guilford, we focus on language not only as a living, functioning, and fun discipline, but also as a new way of seeing and thinking.
 Culture is an integral component of the foreign language curriculum.
 In all courses and at all levels, students continue to learn or improve their language skills while discovering the history, literature, arts, architecture, and political and social structures of various countries.
 We are committed to preparing students for the possibility of study abroad.
 For the program in Munich, preference is given to students with at least two semesters of German.
 Since taking language early on prepares students for one of Guilford’s semester abroad programs, the department recommends beginning the study of a new language immediately, in order to take advantage of these exciting opportunities.
 Students intending to participate in one of our programs in Japan are especially encouraged to take the introductory Japanese courses at Guilford.

 There is a campus-wide requirement of the first semester of college-level language study.